uniqush/uniqush-push/docs/upgrading.md

 `cacert` (a PEM bundle to verify it against), which together make it possible to point uniqush at a simulator or a relay without disabling certificate verification.
 A provider that sets neither keeps sending exactly where it did
-before: the environment is still inferred from the binary protocol's `addr`.
+before: a provider stored with an `addr` is still routed by it, and a new `/addpsp` records the environment that `sandbox` -- or an `addr`, if your registration still sends one -- selects.
 Both are cleared when omitted from a later `/addpsp`, the same way `bundleid` has always behaved.

 Two things are refused that were not before: